Seira Duncan

 Research projects / interests:

-• Climate change and psychological well-being
+• Climate and minority health

 Areas of interest: